Yoon Mi-rae: Solo career and MFBTY

 Yoon debuted as a solo artist in 2001, under the moniker "T" which she shortened even more from "Tasha".
 She released her first album, As Time Goes By that same year.
 Her second album, Gemini and her third album, To My Love, were released the following year in 2002.
 In 2006, she joined Jungle Entertainment, a label founded by her now-husband Tiger JK.
 The following year, she released the album T3 – Yoon Mi Rae, on which she shared the difficulties she faced as a mixed-race musician in Korea.
 That year, she performed in Seoul, South Korea with American singer Amerie, who is also of African and Korean heritage.
 In 2012, Yoon became the face of the computer brand Hewlett-Packard in Korea, having signed a one-year contract to appear in their print media and radio advertisements.
 She was also a judge on the third and fourth seasons of the television talent competition Superstar K.

 Yoon, Tiger JK and rapper Bizzy, formed the hip hop trio MFBTY (My Fans Better Than Yours) in 2013.
 The group's first single, "Sweet Dream," ranked #1 on three Korean music charts shortly after its release.
 They had debuted the song at a concert in Cannes, France.
 MFBTY signed to Tiger JK's newly created Feel Ghood Music label later that year.
 In September 2013, Yoon earned the #1 spot on Billboard's Korea K-Pop Hot 100 list with her song "Touch Love" from the South Korean drama Master's Sun.
 In December 2014, Yoon released the single "Angel," which quickly became #1 on four Korean music charts.
 Also that month she revealed that the American film The Interview used her song "Pay Day" without permission, and that she was taking legal action.

 Personal life

 In June 2007, she married Tiger JK in a private ceremony in a Buddhist Temple.
-The wedding occurred a month before the death of Tiger JK's grandmother who had wanted to see them wed before her passing.
+The wedding occurred a month before the death of Tiger JK's grandmother who had wanted to see them wed before her death.
 Yoon gave birth to their son Jordan Seo in March 2008.

 Yoon and her husband are advocates against child abuse.
 In 2011, they appeared in a photoshoot with their son in Vogue Korea for the "Stop Child Abuse & Love Children" campaign.
 They also filmed a public service announcement for the World Day for the Prevention of Child Abuse, performing at the 2011 Child Abuse Awareness Concert.
 In 2012, South Korea's Ministry of Health and Welfare commended the couple for their efforts in promoting child abuse prevention.
 Yoon has also promoted awareness of multiculturalism within Korean families.
 In 2008, she volunteered for seven months at a multicultural youth camp.